 The majority of “killfies”, as they are sometimes called, involve people under 30 years old, that age when we all still feel immortal.
 Over 70% of the fatalities are men, which begs the interesting question, are men bigger risk takers or are they more vain?
 And about half the tragedies are in India, which has now declared “no-selfie zones” in a number of selfie-death hotspots, in an attempt to combat the problem.

 The lure of selfies

-And Eric Idle of Monty Python fame shared a similar sentiment in a little song he wrote that John Cleese clearly agrees with:
+Eric Idle, of Monty Python fame, shared a similar sentiment in a little song he wrote that John Cleese clearly agrees with:

 No prizes for guessing which camp I’m in.

 Why you don’t need selfies